HilalOzdemirBuyukasik/ObjectOrientedProgramming/README.md

 📖 04_overriding - Method Overriding
 Description: This exercise demonstrates method overriding by modeling different payment methods in an online store.
 A base class PaymentMethod includes a generic pay() method.
 Three subclasses—CreditCardPayment, PayPalPayment, and CryptoPayment—override the pay() method to reflect their own payment processes.
 The exercise shows how overriding allows subclasses to provide specific implementations of a shared method, reinforcing the concept of polymorphism in OOP.

+📖 05_encapsulation - Bank Account Management with Encapsulation
+Description:
+This exercise demonstrates the principle of encapsulation in object-oriented programming.
+A BankAccount class is created to simulate simple banking operations while ensuring that sensitive data (like the balance) is protected and only accessible through controlled methods.

+The balance is defined as a private attribute (__balance), and can only be accessed or modified through dedicated getter and setter methods.
+Additional methods such as deposit(), withdraw(), and transfer() are implemented with proper validation to ensure that all transactions are secure and logically correct.